 CPEC projects are likely to be delayed if the financial hurdles are not cleared.
 Unless there is more transparency, it is hard to predict to what extent CPEC is going to impact Pakistan’s economy and whether these infrastructure and connectivity projects will be useful for long-term economic development.

-Imran Khan, who is about to take charge as Pakistan’s next prime minister, will have to grapple not only with the CPEC issue but also Pakistan’s broader financial problems soon.
-His approach towards CPEC has gradually softened and he is likely to support CPEC in the coming days.
+Imran Khan, who is most likely to be Pakistan’s next prime minister, will have to grapple not only with the CPEC issue but also Pakistan’s broader financial problems soon.
+His approach towards CPEC has gradually softened and he is likely to support the project in the coming days.
 However, an empty treasury, outstanding debt, and a lack of transparency will emerge as major setbacks for the new government, which rallied against corruption and lack of accountability in the previous regime.
 Hence, the onus is on this new government to introduce more transparency into CPEC projects, with the ultimate goal of rehabilitating Pakistan’s financial situation.

 Image 1: Moign Khwaja via Flickr